bubu93200/MIT/MuseScoreRessources/readme.md

 ***A standard build of MuseScore uses the RelWithDebInfo configuration for 64-bit Windows.
 To build this, follow the procedure for a standard build.***
 ***To build MuseScore in other configurations, or for 32-bit Windows, follow the instructions for advanced builds.***

+## Standard build (RelWithDebInfo configuration for 64-bit Windows)

+Open Visual Studio.

+Go to File > Open > Folder… and open the MuseScore checkout folder.

+    Visual Studio will automatically begin to generate a CMake cache, which will include the Visual Studio solution and project files.

+    In Visual Studio, a solution is a collection of projects, grouped together, and sharing some basic characteristics.
+A project corresponds to a specific output being generated (such as an executable or a library).
+A project can exist by itself or within a solution, and a solution can contain one or more projects.
+CMake creates a single solution, with a different project for each logical component of MuseScore.
+The MuseScore solution contains over two dozen projects.

+    CMake cache generation will take a while.
+Watch the Output window and wait for the completion message to appear: CMake generation finished.

+    If everything has worked as it should, Visual Studio will have created a Visual Studio solution file called mscore.sln inside the msvc.build_x64 subfolder of the MuseScore checkout folder, along with a collection of Visual Studio project files (*.vcxproj).

+    The recommended process for running/building is:
+        Go to File > Close Folder to close the MuseScore checkout folder.
+        Go to File > Open > Project/Solution…, then navigate to the msvc.build_x64 folder and open the mscore.sln Visual Studio solution file.

+    The Solution Explorer window should look like this: